nodejs/node/doc/api/deprecations.md

 Type: Runtime

-Calling `process.umask()` with no arguments causes the process-wide umask to be written twice.
+Calling `process.umask()` with no argument causes the process-wide umask to be written twice.
 This introduces a race condition between threads, and is a potential security vulnerability.
 There is no safe, cross-platform alternative API.